gkjegan/graph-ql-testing/readme.md

 GraphQL Testing
 ======

 This is a test repository for the LinkedIn Learning/Lynda.com course on GraphQL.
 It will help students test queries and mutations.
+Modified by Jegan